 - Each household operates independently.
 Conflict is more damaging than having a child learn to cope with two very different households.

 - Use a “Mom’s house” and “Dad’s house” mantra.
 The parent in that house determines the rules, chores, routines, and homework, and there is no judging the other house.
-Using this phrase also helps prevent kids from playing you against each other. if your child argue “Mom lets me do that…”, you can just respond, “That is in Mom’s house, but you are in Dad’s house right now.
+Using this phrase also helps prevent kids from playing you against each other.
+If your child argues, “Mom lets me do that…”, you can just respond, “That is in Mom’s house, but you are in Dad’s house right now.
 This is my rule.”
 Also, be up-front with the kids: “You don’t have to tell me what goes on in Dad’s house.
 That is for him to deal with.”
 Again, this is not about abuse or safety issues, just about personal preferences.

 - Each parent develops their own relationship with teachers, doctors, and coaches so that he/she can get their own information.
 Explain this arrangement to the professionals so that they can be on the same page.